inexxt/GTAP2019/Description.md

 Info from Robert Rose.

 ### Fourth stage - alternative approach
-An alternative approach to defining isomorphism between Lehmer codes and bijections would be to work directly with lists of swaps.
-Then, `eval` is trivially defined as a composition of `eval` on each element, and the proof that it gives a bijection is quite easily done (by induction).
+An alternative approach to defining isomorphism between Lehmer codes and bijections would be to work directly with lists of transpositions.
+Then, `eval` is trivially defined as a composition of `eval` on each element, and the proof that it gives a bijection is also quite easily done by induction.
 On the other hand, `quote` can be defined as insertion sort of tabulated function values.
-That this is specifically the **insertion** sort is important - this is because normalized words in Coxeter group are precisely the sequences of swaps coming from insertion sort running on some data!
+That this is specifically the **insertion** sort is important - and that's because normalized words in Coxeter group are precisely the sequences of swaps coming from insertion sort running on some data!

-Then, to complete the proof, one would have to show that `eval` respects Coxeter equations - but this is again quite simple to do so.
+Then, to complete the proof, one would have to show that `eval` respects Coxeter equations - but it's again quite simple to do so.

 ## The meaning